May 13, 2020 6:00:00 AM

 “Architecture is the story of how we see ourselves,” wrote American architect Thom Mayne.
 He could have just as easily been speaking about classroom design.
 Every space on your campus tells students and faculty a story — about what skills are most important, what teaching methods are most valued and what kind of learners you aim to develop.

-There’s no one-size-fits-all recipe for designing an active learning classroom – especially in our new reality.
+There’s no one-size-fits-all recipe for designing an active learning classroom.
 Everything in your spaces needs to stem from your faculty, your students and your campus’s specific circumstances and needs.

 Still, common elements are found in most dynamic environments.
 Whether you’re designing from scratch or retrofitting an existing classroom, consider adding these seven ingredients to the space: